Medical and Health Professions Education

 Peggy Gesing, PhD

-Dr. Peggy Gesing is the Associate Director of the Medical and Health Professions education programs and an Assistant Professor in the School of Health Professions.
+Dr. Peggy Gesing is the Director of the Medical and Health Professions education programs and an Assistant Professor in the School of Health Professions.
 Dr. Gesing earned her PhD in Higher Education at Old Dominion University and her Master's of Education in Adult Learning and Development at Cleveland State University.
 The foundation for her research and teaching is built on 16 years of experience at top-ranked research universities.
 Her research focuses on international student mobility and education as a driver of economic opportunity and social justice.Read More

 Gyorgy Lonart, PhD